allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

 ### Sub-domains and Load Balancers

-To illustrate this configuration, we provide the following example based on AWS load balancing:
+The following example, which is based on AWS load balancing, demonstrates the configuration:

-1. In the **ClearML Server** `/opt/clearml/config/apiserver.conf` file, add the following `auth.cookies` section:
+1. In the ClearML Server `/opt/clearml/config/apiserver.conf` file, add the following `auth.cookies` section:

         auth {
           cookies {